barumau/PanGlobish/eng/201_lecion_1.md

 **de's name is Mari en Yusef.**
 – Their names are Mari and Yusef.

-Panglobish is free from all sorts of inflection, declination, conjugation or whatever it's called.
+Panglo is free from all sorts of inflection, declination, conjugation or whatever it's called.
 Words don't change, period.
 It's as simple as that!

 ## Exercises

-Try translating these sentences from English to Panglobish.
+Try translating these sentences from English to Panglo.
 The correct answers are after the word list.

 1. His name is Adam.